Last Updated: 7:53 am 28 Sept 2021

 Location for NHH Assessment Centre

 NHH’s COVID-19 Assessment Centre is open daily from 8 am to 4 pm.
 Call the Centre directly at 905-377-7783 to book an appointment or if you have questions.
-Walk-ins are NOT accepted, but to shorten your wait and help us maintain physical distancing requirements, it is strongly recommend that you call ahead and schedule a visit.
+Walk-ins are NOT accepted, please call ahead and schedule a visit.